How Technology Makes Us Stupid

-It's not only about simple things like numbers.
+It’s not only about simple things like numbers.
 Years ago, in the dawn of the mobile era, my friends and I could find each other in the crowd of several dozens of thousands of people on the festival grounds.
-Bit of knowing each other's habits, bit of intuition and guessing, bit of listening to each other's plans and we had no trouble being at the same place at the same time.
-Now, we don't even try to do something like that.
+No technology involved.
+Bit of knowing each other’s habits, bit of intuition and guessing, bit of listening to each other’s plans and we had no trouble being at the same place at the same time.
+Now, we don’t even try to do something like that.
 We just fire up the phone.
-And with fancy services like Google Latitude and GPS, we'll even be spared of that effort.
+And with fancy services like Google Latitude and GPS, we’ll even be spared of that effort.

 Brain is not a muscle, but it needs regular exercise to work just the same.
-And our regular exercising has been replaced by technology.
-It's the same as when the automobiles became popular.
+And our regular mental exercising has been replaced by the new technology.
+It’s the same as when the automobiles became popular.
 People started to walk less.
 Decade or two later, rate of heart conditions and obesity increased.

 Yes, technology helps us doing our day errands.
 But for the price of decreasing our brain capabilities.
 Is it a fair trade?
 I doubt.